looeejee/pause-neo4j-instance/README.md

-# star-stop-neo4j-instance
+# Pause Neo4j Aura Instance

-GitHub Action to start/stop a Neo4j Aura Instance
+GitHub Action to pause a Neo4j Aura Instance.

+This Action runs automatically following a cron schedule and leverages Neo4j REST API to pause a running instance.